Jhernie/Project-2-Short-term-Rental/README.md

 * RapidAPI is an opensource tool that anyone can contribute to.
 As such, accuracy of the data varies.
 Our API was created by user "DataCrawler."

+* RapidAPI has a paid tier.
+On the "freemium" version, an individual is heavily limited by the number of queries they can pull.
+We purchased more queries for our purposes, but it's worth noting for anyone who is interested in replicating the project that it can quickly become costly to query this API resource.

 * With more time, we would have web-scraped the AirBnb platform to gain missing data and add it as a table into the database.

 * Though we did not use the time to analyze the datasets, analysis could be performed on a number of metrics included in the tables procured.
 Below is a list of a few questions that could be explored with this data: